lmapii/practical-zephyr/01_kconfig/readme.md

 In case you don't like `menuconfig` or `guiconfig`, or just want to browse available configuration options, the Zephyr documentation also includes a dedicated [Kconfig search][zephyr-kconfig-search].
 E.g., when [searching for our `PRINTK` configuration](https://docs.zephyrproject.org/latest/kconfig.html#CONFIG_PRINTK) we'll be presented with the following output:

-![Screenshot Kconfig Search](../assets/kconfig-search.png?raw=true "Kconfig search") the search produces the same information as available in `menuconfig`, but _without_ knowing our current conf
+![Screenshot Kconfig Search](../assets/kconfig-search.png?raw=true "Kconfig search")

 While this search does point out that there is a dependency to the `BOOT_BANNER` symbol, it cannot know our current configuration and therefore can't tell us that we can't only disable `PRINTK` since `BOOT_BANNER` is also enabled in our configuration.

-### Nordic Kconfig extension for `vscode`
+### Nordic's Kconfig extension for `vscode`

 Another graphical user interface for `Kconfig` is the [nRF Kconfig][nrf-vscode-kconfig] extension for `vscode`.
-To some extent this extension can also be used without all other extensions of the [nRF Connect SDK][nrf-connect-sdk] and can therefore also be useful if you're not developing for a target from [Nordic][nordicsemi]:
+This is an extension tailored for use with the [nRF Connect SDK][nrf-connect-sdk], but to some extent this extension can also be used for a generic Zephyr project and can therefore also be useful if you're not developing for a target from [Nordic][nordicsemi]:

 ![Screenshot nRF Kconfig](../assets/kconfig-nrf-vscode.png?raw=true "nRF Kconfig")